maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ![image](https://maelfabien.github.io/assets/images/ela_12.jpg)

-You're now ready !
+You're now ready!
 Move on to the next step.

 You now have metrics data from your local machine flowing into Kibana.